 Telemedicine provides quick access to a doctor over the phone, email or video call and can often eliminate visits to your primary care physician (PCP), urgent care center, or ER and the high costs associated with those visits.
 And, no waiting for an appointment in a room full of other sick people.
 When appropriate, the consulting doctor can prescribe a medication and send the prescription to the member's preferred pharmacy.
 Telemedicine coverage includes both General Practitioners and Behavioral Health providers.
 Your plan can provide you with additional information regarding this benefit.

-The MCAP maximum contribution amount will be$2,750 for the FY21 plan year with a $500 maximum rollover.
-Employees must reenroll in MCAP for the new plan year in order to qualify for the rollover.
-You must enroll or reenroll in a Flexible Spending Account each plan year.
+You must enroll or re-enroll in a Flexible Spending Account each plan year.
 The MCAP benefit is not available if enrolling in an HSA.

 Hearing Instruments and related services